 Important Questions In the Aftermath of the Death of Silver King

-How is it possible that in 2019, kayfabe (which has been pretty much dead for at least twenty years in most wrestling circles) takes precedence over the well-being of a wrestler?
+How is it possible that in 2019, kayfabe (which has been pretty much dead for years in most wrestling circles) takes precedence over the well-being of a wrestler?

 "The show must go on" if you will…

-If in a circus, a trapeze artist falls and is obviously hurt, do they just leave him/her laying there while the “show goes on?”
+If in a circus, a trapeze artist falls and is clearly hurt, do they just leave him/her laying there while the "show goes on?"